peripheral

 - wrap(name)Source

-Get a table containing functions pointing to the peripheral's methods, which can then be called as if using peripheral.call.
+Get a table containing all functions available on a peripheral.
+These can then be called instead of using

 Returns